monster-penguin/rd_bios_tool/README.md

 - A file with a matching filename but wrong MD5 will be reported in Step 10.
 It will **not** be copied into `retrodeck/`.
 Saving it to `failed_hash_checks/` lets you identify which files need to be sourced from elsewhere.

-- The `retrodeck/` staging folder is safe to delete after Step 11 — it
+- The `retrodeck/` staging folder is safe to delete after Step 11.